sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

 	cd /Users/sroehling/Development/PROJECT-FOLDER
 	git tag -a v1.0.RC1 -m "Version 1.0.RC1" git push origin v1.0.RC1

-## Test the Release Build on an iOS Device

-  1. Add the final testing IPA created above to iTunes.
-This is done with the "File->Add to Library..." command within iTunes, and selecting the appropriate IPA file.
-  2. Install on the device via iTunes.
-This will replicate how the app will be installed from the App store.
-After adding the IPA to the library.
-This is done by re-synching the device with iTunes (e.g., via the "Apply" button).
-  3. Perform the manual UI testing steps as described above.

 ## Validate and Submit App to App Store